schlawiner/fu-rpg-frei-und-universell/04-actions.md

 ### Wie funktionieren "Gegenaktionen"?

 Zunächst einmal gilt, dass immer nur die Spielerinnen würfeln.
+Zuerst zählst du alle Vorteile (+) und Nachteile (-) zusammen, die für deine Figur gelten.
+Dann prüfst du alle Faktoren, die für den Gegner gelten und fügst sie ebenfalls zu deinem Wurf hinzu.

 How do “opposed” actions work?
 For a start, only players ever roll dice. *I'm HERE* You begin by factoring in all the bonuses (+) and penalties (-) that apply to your character.  en you take stock of all the factors that would apply to the opponent, and apply those into your